elienemb/boredrobot/README.md

 # boredrobot

-It's a simple exercise from The Frontend Developer Career Path Course - Scrimba Call an API called The Bored API to give you an idea of something nice to do.
+It's a simple exercise from The Frontend Developer Career Path Course - Scrimba

+It calls an API called The Bored API to give you an idea of something nice to do.

 ## About Scrimba